 The Dissertation IT Kit also contains information about formatting your dissertation document in Microsoft Word.

 Exploring past dissertations within your academic field can give you an idea as to how to structure your dissertation and find similar research methodologies.
 You can access dissertations and theses completed by students at Leeds Beckett and other universities.
 To find external dissertations, look at our FAQ answer 'Are there other dissertations I can look at?'.
-To find dissertations completed by Leeds Beckett students, search in the Discover theses search box below or look at our FAQ answer 'Can I find copies of past dissertations in the Library?
+To find dissertations completed by Leeds Beckett students, use the FAQ answer 'Can I find copies of past dissertations in the Library?'

 Not all dissertations will follow the same structure.
 Your style can change depending on your school.
 Check your module handbook, assignment brief or speak with your course tutor for further guidance.